ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Psychology of React Component Design: Build for the Mind, Not Just the Machine - <a href="https://medium.com/@hritvikom/the-psychology-of-react-component-design-build-for-the-mind-not-just-the-machine-846a7deda93f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Do Not Use useCallback Blindly: LearnWhen, Why, and How to Use It - <a href="https://graydragneel.medium.com/do-not-use-usecallback-blindly-learnwhen-why-and-how-to-use-it-f81ea4a95a7e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Scripting Soul`**
+✍️ **posted by `Gray`**

-<blockquote>Why some components are delightful — and others are just draining
+<blockquote>React Hooks have revolutionized how we manage logic and side effects in functional components.
+Among them, useCallback is often…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Rethinking Props: The “Flow Contract” Mindset That Makes You a Better React Developer - <a href="https://medium.com/@hritvikom/rethinking-props-the-flow-contract-mindset-that-makes-you-a-better-react-developer-62e2e5102393?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Forms — From Vanilla JS to React 19 useActionState hook - <a href="https://medium.com/@sakshamgarg142/handling-forms-from-vanilla-js-to-react-19-useactionstate-hook-aae85d9a5dc5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Scripting Soul`**
+✍️ **posted by `Saksham Garg`**

-<blockquote>What if the way you structure your props is silently shaping the success — or failure — of your React app?
+<blockquote>When building web applications, one of the most common tasks developers face is handling forms.
+Whether it’s for login, registration, or…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Hooks vs Class Components: A Beginner-Friendly Comparison - <a href="https://medium.com/@bhavyasavaliya.bs/react-hooks-vs-class-components-a-beginner-friendly-comparison-660a8349af0f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Forms are Easy… Until They Aren’t: My Journey with Sampark - <a href="https://siddsr0015.medium.com/react-forms-are-easy-until-they-arent-my-journey-with-sampark-38d44709f981?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhavyasavaliya`**
+✍️ **posted by `Siddharth`**

-<blockquote>If you’re new to React or have experience with class components, you may have heard that hooks have brought significant changes to the way…
+<blockquote>“It’s just a form.
+How hard could it be?”
-Continue reading on Medium »</blockquote>
+That’s what I thought — until I built one that needed to adapt to multiple user roles, handle… Continue reading on Medium »</blockquote>

 <h3>4.
-Scaling React.js Dev Tooling & CI/CD Pipelines without ChatGPT ⚙️ - <a href="https://the-expert-developer.medium.com/scaling-react-js-dev-tooling-ci-cd-pipelines-without-chatgpt-%EF%B8%8F-777a0bdd9812?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Modular React + Redux Frontend (with a NestJS Backend)  - <a href="https://medium.com/@skher3318/building-a-modular-react-redux-frontend-with-a-nestjs-backend-c68475ddde50?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Shravani Kher`**

-<blockquote>While AI tools like ChatGPT have revolutionized rapid prototyping, large-scale production systems still require strong fundamentals.
+<blockquote>So, your NestJS backend is humming along like a well-oiled server.
+But your frontend?
+It’s a bit of a tangled mess — props everywhere…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Tek Bir HTML’den Çoklu Görünümlere: Modern Web Geliştirmede Sayfa Mantığı - <a href="https://medium.com/@ktugbaa7/tek-bir-htmlden-%C3%A7oklu-g%C3%B6r%C3%BCn%C3%BCmlere-modern-web-geli%C5%9Ftirmede-sayfa-mant%C4%B1%C4%9F%C4%B1-c3bc40253e08?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ 10 Tiny React Habits That Make a Big Difference (From a Dev Who Codes Daily) - <a href="https://medium.com/@beenakumawat9020_20475/10-tiny-react-habits-that-make-a-big-difference-from-a-dev-who-codes-daily-91e1f75ceeea?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tuğba`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Web sitelerinin nasıl çalıştığına dair kafanızda “Acaba bir web sitesi hep aynı index.html dosyasını mı okur?" gibi bir soru işareti var…
+<blockquote>Let’s be real — no one teaches you the little things.
+You learn them over time, often the hard way.
 Continue reading on Medium »</blockquote>

 <h3>6.
-JavaScript Explained: Set, WeakSet, Map & WeakMap — What They Are and When to Use Them - <a href="https://medium.com/@debugdiariesbyswethap/javascript-explained-set-weakset-map-weakmap-what-they-are-and-when-to-use-them-8e334802bad7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Make Your Own Website In Simple Steps Using React.js — Part - <a href="https://medium.com/@jaydipkumarjha/how-to-make-your-own-website-in-simple-steps-using-react-js-part-bf1958b0d8a0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Debug Diaries`**
+✍️ **posted by `Jaytech`**

-<blockquote>JavaScript isn’t just about arrays and objects anymore.
-As applications grow complex, we need smarter ways to store and manage data…
+<blockquote>even if you are not from IT, You Can Build It…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Beyond React.memo: Performance That Truly Matters in Real Products  - <a href="https://medium.com/@differofeveryone/beyond-react-memo-performance-that-truly-matters-in-real-products-6ba6362df410?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From React to Next.js: How I Improved Performance, SEO, and Developer Velocity on Real Projects - <a href="https://medium.com/@vigneshuthra/from-react-to-next-js-how-i-improved-performance-seo-and-developer-velocity-on-real-projects-d94957039346?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir Hossein Hosseiny`**
+✍️ **posted by `Vignesh Uthrapathy`**

-<blockquote>You’ve felt it: your React app is sluggish.
-So, you reach for the usual tools — React.memo, useMemo, useCallback—and maybe cut a few…
+<blockquote>As a front-end developer, I’ve spent years working with React, AngularJS, and other tools to build fast, modern web applications.
+But as…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Creating a Performant Markdown Blog with Tailwind CSS and Next.js - <a href="https://hexshift.medium.com/creating-a-performant-markdown-blog-with-tailwind-css-and-next-js-5c6d7a382ce8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Do Not Use useCallback Blindly: LearnWhen, Why, and How to Use It - <a href="https://graydragneel.medium.com/do-not-use-usecallback-blindly-learnwhen-why-and-how-to-use-it-f81ea4a95a7e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hex Shift`**
+✍️ **posted by `Gray`**

-<blockquote>For developers who value both performance and productivity, combining Tailwind CSS with Next.js
+<blockquote>React Hooks have revolutionized how we manage logic and side effects in functional components.
+Among them, useCallback is often…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Definitive Next.js Web Development Roadmap: From Foundations to FAANG-Ready Architectures - <a href="https://medium.com/@30dayscodingblogs/the-definitive-next-js-web-development-roadmap-from-foundations-to-faang-ready-architectures-8f0a75e0d6dd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tailwind.config.js File Not Found?
+Here’s How Tailwind CSS v4 Fixes It - <a href="https://medium.com/@mudeeshatharindudilshan/tailwind-config-js-file-not-found-heres-how-tailwind-css-v4-fixes-it-aaf616f6787a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `30 Days Coding`**
+✍️ **posted by `Mudeesha Tharindu Dilshan`**

-<blockquote>Next.js has become the de facto framework for building high-performance, SEO-friendly, and scalable React applications.
-At leading tech…
+<blockquote>If you’ve recently upgraded to Tailwind CSS v4 and encountered a missing tailwind.config.js file, don’t panic—this is by design!
 Continue reading on Medium »</blockquote>

 <h3>4.
-Beginner’s Guide to Structuring a Next.js 14 Project (2025 Edition) - <a href="https://medium.com/@connect2saurav/beginners-guide-to-structuring-a-next-js-14-project-2025-edition-4e9494532e07?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simple Cloud File Storage with UploadThing, Next.js 15 & MongoDB: A Practical Guide - <a href="https://medium.com/@uyiosazeeirvin/simple-cloud-file-storage-with-uploadthing-next-js-15-mongodb-a-practical-guide-6ffc4019ac8f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saurav sharma`**
+✍️ **posted by `Irvin`**

-<blockquote>A complete walkthrough for organizing your Next.js + TypeScript + Tailwind CSS project.
+<blockquote>Uploading and storing files in the cloud is a feature almost every modern app needs whether it’s profile pictures, portfolios, receipts…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Guia Prático de CI e CD para Front-end com GitHub Actions - <a href="https://medium.com/@gabrielequevedo/guia-pr%C3%A1tico-de-ci-e-cd-para-front-end-com-github-actions-edd4643f46ec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ketika Header Jadi Jalan Pintas: Bypass Middleware Next.js dengan CVE-2025–29927 - <a href="https://medium.com/@algiatiana/ketika-header-jadi-jalan-pintas-bypass-middleware-next-js-dengan-cve-2025-29927-53dd83de2b15?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gabriele Quevedo`**
+✍️ **posted by `Algi Atian Akhyar`**

-<blockquote>Neste guia, você vai aprender como implementar práticas de Integração Contínua (CI) e Entrega Contínua (CD) no desenvolvimento de…
+<blockquote>Next.js adalah framework open-source yang dikembangkan oleh Vercel, dirancang untuk membangun aplikasi React dengan dukungan fitur kaya…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Tek Bir HTML’den Çoklu Görünümlere: Modern Web Geliştirmede Sayfa Mantığı - <a href="https://medium.com/@ktugbaa7/tek-bir-htmlden-%C3%A7oklu-g%C3%B6r%C3%BCn%C3%BCmlere-modern-web-geli%C5%9Ftirmede-sayfa-mant%C4%B1%C4%9F%C4%B1-c3bc40253e08?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tuğba`**

-<blockquote>Web sitelerinin nasıl çalıştığına dair kafanızda “Acaba bir web sitesi hep aynı index.html dosyasını mı okur?" gibi bir soru işareti var…
-Continue reading on Medium »</blockquote>

-<h3>7.
-My Multilingual Blog Experiment: From Idea to Global SEO in 7 Days - <a href="https://medium.com/@SergeiSolod/my-multilingual-blog-experiment-from-idea-to-global-seo-in-7-days-f5c19fa260f2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sergei Solod`**

-<blockquote>My Multilingual Blog Experiment: From Idea to Global SEO in 7 Days
-Continue reading on Medium »</blockquote>

-<h3>8.
-The Future of Frontend: What’s Coming in React, Next.js, and CSS by 2026 - <a href="https://javascript.plainenglish.io/the-future-of-frontend-whats-coming-in-react-next-js-and-css-by-2026-eb74ab8c6cce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Maheshwari`**

-<blockquote>Click here to read this for free…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-From Web to Mobile: Building PWAs with Next.js & Bubblewrap - <a href="https://medium.com/@divyanshulohani2305/from-web-to-mobile-building-pwas-with-next-js-bubblewrap-f4cb2c7e882d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Actually how does work React Awesome framework Next.Js - <a href="https://abdullahshayed.medium.com/actually-how-does-work-react-awesome-framework-next-js-eb3932bdd23e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divyanshu Lohani`**
+✍️ **posted by `Abdullah Shayed `**

-<blockquote>The Realization That Hit Me Like a Truck
+<blockquote>As a Developer why you must learn NEXT.JS ?
 Continue reading on Medium »</blockquote>

 <br/>